MiguelNinja19/MC-Optimization-Guide-fork/README.md

 A: Maybe, maybe not.
 Try it and see.
 Pojav compatibility isn't a priority since most players are on PC.

 ## Mirrors
-[Gitlab Mirror](https://gitlab.com/MiguelNinja19/MC-Optimization-Guide-fork) (it will be not updated, only maybe when i have time)
+[Gitlab Mirror](https://gitlab.com/MiguelNinja19/MC-Optimization-Guide-fork) (it will be not updated, only maybe when i have time)(trying to auto mirror like the creator did)